ahmia/ahmia-site/README.md

 Elasticsearch.
 You will need to know these technologies to create a working Ahmia installation.
 Ahmia crawls using [OnionBot](https://github.com/ahmia/ahmia-crawler).

+# Prerequisites
+[Ahmia-index](https://github.com/iriahi/ahmia-index) should be installed and running

 # Installation guide

 ## Install dependencies: